mathdroid/tree-ls-cli/README.md

-# TSDX Bootstrap
+# tree-ls-cli

-This project was bootstrapped with [TSDX](https://github.com/jaredpalmer/tsdx).
+Shows tree of a directory, with size

 ## Local Development